Closet Switchover: Autumn Edition

 ✔️ Spruce up pieces with a brush, sweater stone or fabric shaver

-Once you've identified the pieces that need a little TLC, head to your garment care kit and select the tools that best serve your needs.
+Once you've identified the pieces that need a little TLC, head to your garment care kit and select the tools that will best serve your needs.

-One sock covered in pilling and its pill-free pair underneath a fabric shaver
+A sock covered in pilling and its pill-free pair underneath a fabric shaver

 ✔️ Sew buttons back on, reweave wool snags and mend holes